-The National Intelligence Agency (NIA) has said that it will not go to court to claim ownership of the
+NIA says it won’t go to court to claim ownership of $50M

 The cash, which was recovered due to information provided by a whistleblower, was believed to have been stashed in the apartment by a looter until the NIA claimed that the money was allotted to it for “covert operations.”